-Officer's full dress uniform worn by Major J A C May-Somerville, 11th King Edward's Own Lancers (Probyn's Horse), 1913 (c)
+Officer's full dress uniform, Major J A C May-Somerville, 11th King Edward's Own Lancers (Probyn's Horse), 1913 (c)

 The regiment was raised in Lahore in 1857 as the 1st Regiment of the Sikh Irregular Cavalry.
 It was under the control of the Government of the Punjab but in 1860 authority was transferred to the Commander-in-Chief, India and it was re-designated the 11th Bengal Cavalry.